Brendan Myers

-Author of twenty books in philosophy, environmental ethics, history of ideas, spirituality, urban fantasy fiction, science fiction, and game design.
+He is the author of twenty-four books in environmental ethics, history of ideas, spirituality, urban fantasy fiction, science fiction, and game design.

 The Circle Of Life Is Broken